Irish premier praises Trump’s progress on brokering peace ahead of meeting

 Sporting a pair of shamrock socks which he showed to the room, Mr Vance added: “The president is a very big fan of conservative dress, and so if he notices these socks, you have to defend this as an important part of cementing the Irish-American relationship.”

-“The United States has been a steadfast friend of Ireland for centuries.
-Indeed, the United States was the first country to recognise our long, soft independence,” Mr Martin said.
+He continued: “The United States has been a steadfast friend of Ireland for centuries.
+Indeed, the United States was the first country to recognise our long-sought independence,” Mr Martin said.

 “Together, we have built deep and enduring political, cultural and economic bonds, greatly enriching our two nations in the process.”